dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 #### [&#x2605; Part One: Divergents and Directional Antennae](/posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference)

+### In Which David Conner Cures Cancer

+This article continues from the last one, but is concerned moreso with analytically modeling a system from observed measurements.
+Then I continue on to establish the concept of neurological neuro/pharmocological "fingerprints" by which diseases can be diagnosed earlier via MRI.
+And by looking for patterns and deviation from patterns, we should be able to cure cancer much, much earlier.
+(This section title is facetious many of these techniques are already known, but the ramifications to available cancer diagnosis methodologies are serious)

 ### How Many Experimental Measurements?

 How many experimental measurements does one need to make in order to